Digital Currency: An Ultimate Guide to Digital Cash

 Digital or virtual currency, also called cryptocurrency or crypto, is any form of currency that is available exclusively in electronic form and uses cryptography to verify and make secure transactions.

-Cryptocurrencies operate independently without a central issuing or regulating authority-this digital system doesn’t rely on banks to verify transactions.
+Cryptocurrencies operate independently without a central issuing or regulating authority.
+Without this; the digital system doesn’t rely on banks to verify transactions.

 What Is Private Key Of Cryptocurrencies?